openknowledge/workshop-cloud/README.md

     wget https://github.com/openknowledge/workshop-cloud/releases/download/v3/ok-forum.jar
     ```

-    If your run into a permission issue while trying to store the v2.jar file on the EC2 system
+    If your run into a permission issue while trying to store the ok-forum.jar- file on the EC2 system
 you may not be in your home directory!

 5. Start the backend service on port 80: